 Bay of Islands Cruise

-There are many companies offering a cruise round the harbour including Fullers and the Explore Group.
+There are many companies offering a cruise around the harbour including Fullers and the Explore Group.
 Trips will take you out dolphin watching and to famous landmarks like the Hole in the Rock.
 Great news for you guys is that Bay of Islands Cruise offer a 15% discount when you present your shiny GO Play card so make sure you take advantage and head out onto the water.

 Jet Boat Ride

 If you’ve never experienced the power of a jet boat ride, the Bay of Islands is a great way to break your duck.
-Traveling along at breakneck speeds, the jet boat experience will get you out into the deep waters to explore the multitude of Islands whilst giving you a thrill ride at the same time.
+Travelling along at breakneck speeds, the jet boat experience will get you out into the deep waters to explore the multitude of Islands whilst giving you a thrill ride at the same time.
 You’ll also get the chance to go and check out the famous ‘Hole in the Rock’.

 For a more sedate day, why not catch the ferry across to Russell (20 minutes) and wander the Olde Worlde streets.
 There are some lovely cafes and restaurants on the sea front where you can easily spend a few hours people watching.
 The Duke of Marlborough is a particular favourite of the GO Rentals team.